AlexandriaDK/alexandria/README.md

 - The web site requires template system Smarty, which is currently not included per default: https://www.smarty.net/
 - Remember to check out the config files under `includes/`.
 The database file (db.auth.php) is the only crucial file to have configured.
 - Need login through third party sites?
 Remember to install OAuth for PHP (`sudo apt install php-oauth`)
+- You can install ImageMagick (`sudo apt install php-imagick`) to be able to convert PDFs to thumbnails

 ## TODO
 * Config file